janexner/site-infrastructure-tests/README.md

 Example: "adobe.DTMRuleHasRun": [ "Normal Page Load", "Blog Article Page Load" ]

+#### `adobe.DTMRuleHasRunAfterDelay`

+Allows you to test whether a rule has actually fired after a delay.

+*Note*: the parameters can be one single parameter, or a list of parameters.

+Example: "adobe.DTMRuleHasRunAfterDelay": { "name":"Normal Page Load", "delay":500 }

+Example: "adobe.DTMRuleHasRunAfterDelay": [ { "name":"Normal Page Load", "delay":500 }, { "name":"Blog Article Page Load", "delay": 500 } ]

 #### `adobe.DTMEventBasedRuleHasRun`

 You can test whether an EBR runs as a result of triggering something in the document.